cintiamar/healywonder/README.md

 The page has 3 buttons in different designs:

-    1.  **coupon** code** : in addition to providing the code to receive the 30% discount on the purchase, it was developed to generate interactivity with the user;
+1.  **coupon code** : in addition to providing the code to receive the 30% discount on the purchase, it was developed to generate interactivity with the user;

-    - know-more: links directly to two videos that explain the product of the sales page offer;
+2. **know-more**: links directly to two videos that explain the product of the sales page offer;

-    -  buy-now: call-to-action (CTA) button with a link to the online store.
+3. **buy-now**: call-to-action (CTA) button with a link to the online store.
 It is given the main color of the theme to make it stand out among the other buttons.

 ### Coupon Code

 ![Coupon Code](assets/images/readme-file/coupon-pop-up.png)

-    In order to generate interactivity with users, the coupon code is generated through out a modal pop-up on the click button "coupon code" mf
+    In order to generate interactivity with users, the coupon code is generated through out a modal pop-up on the click button "coupon code"

 ## The Structure of Content

 The landing sessions are distributed in 4 different structures according to their content.